sabio-engineering/cookbook-dvelp/handbook/best-practice/anti-corruption.md

 #### The purpose of this policy is to:

-1. set out our responsibilities, and of those working for us, in observing and upholding our position on bribery and corruption; and
+1. set out our responsibilities, and of those working for us, in observing and upholding our position on bribery and corruption; and to
 2. provide information and guidance to those working for us on how to recognise and deal with bribery and corruption issues.

 It is a criminal offence to offer, promise, give, request, or accept a bribe.
 Individuals found guilty can be punished by up to ten years&#39; imprisonment and/or a fine.
 As an employer if we fail to prevent bribery we can face an unlimited fine, exclusion from tendering for public contracts, and damage to our reputation.
 We therefore take our legal responsibilities very seriously.